gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 There are several ways to install the OpenStackClient.
-In our example, we use [pip](https://de.wikipedia.org/wiki/Pip_(Python)), and we recommend you doing the same.
+In our example, we use [pip](https://de.wikipedia.org/wiki/Pip_(Python)), and we recommend that you do the same.

 "[pip](https://de.wikipedia.org/wiki/Pip_(Python))" is
-easy to use and you can also use it as update manager for [pip](https://de.wikipedia.org/wiki/Pip_(Python)).
+easy to use and you can also use it as an update manager for [pip](https://de.wikipedia.org/wiki/Pip_(Python)).

-You can install the client as root (the administrative user), but that might cause problems.
-Therefore, you will install it in a virtual environment.
+You can install the client as root (the administrative user), but that may cause problems.
+Therefore, you can install it in a virtual environment.

 ### macOS